Helping you free your child of an eating disorder

 • Weighing and measuring precise amounts is also disordered.
 Ideally, you will serve your child.
 If they really want to serve themselves, they have to accept your guidance or corrections.

-• Don’t plan more than a day or two ahead, so you can grab opportunities that might speed up progress.
+• Don’t plan more than a day or two ahead, so you can seize opportunities that might speed up progress.
 Our children can surprise us with sudden leaps in courage, and you don’t want any meal plan to hold that back.

 • Once an agreement is made there should be no more negotiation.
 Otherwise why go through the hard work of planning?